dharaniravanam/Green-to-Concrete_Ratio/README.md

   This project aims to use AI image Segmentation to analyze satellite or drone images and determine the green-to-concrete ratio in urban areas.
 We will identify and classify areas of vegetation and concrete, calculate their ratio for urban planning, and develop a method that can be easily applied to assess green spaces in cities.

 # Project Journey
-Initially, we tried to implement the project using K-means clustering, but we got less accuracy.
+Initially, we tried implementing the project using K-means clustering, but we got less accuracy.
 Then we moved to supervised learning, found data from aerial maps, and started labeling with three classes: buildings, roads, and white spaces.
-Later, we started working on TensorFlow UNet but were unable to detect proper boundaries, and we did not improve much because of less time.
+Later, we started working on TensorFlow UNet but could not detect proper boundaries, and we did not improve much because of the lack of time.
 So, for faster training, we moved to the YOLOv8 model.
-But Below are code linking if you are interested to improve
+But Below are code links if you are interested in improving

 # implementation path
 K- means cluster - https://github.com/dharaniravanam/Green-to-Concrete_Ratio/tree/main/K-Cluster